 Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ).
 He runs BJJ Path, a video tutorial website.

-Single leg X-guard has been somewhat prominent in sport Brazilian Jiu Jitsu circles since about 2003, when Marcelo Garcia burst onto the international scene by utilizing X-guard and single leg X to sweep several opponents.
-Although the position predates this by a long, long time, the modern era has seen more complex evolution, including combinations and counters.
+The single leg X-guard has been somewhat prominent in sport Brazilian jiu jitsu circles since about 2003 when Marcelo Garcia burst onto the international scene by utilizing X-guard and single leg X to sweep several opponents.
+Although the position has predated this for a long, long time, the modern era has seen a more complex evolution, including combinations and counters.
 Here's a brief breakdown of different ways to enter into the position, along with some options from the position itself.

 Double Butterfly Hooks Entry

 One simple way to enter into the position is to start with double butterfly hooks against a standing opponent.
 Start by hooking behind both knees, with at least one foot within grabbing range.
 While holding onto their left foot with your right hand, shoot your right foot all the way underneath your partner, and do a reverse boot scoot underneath them.
 Next, snake around their left leg with your right leg.
 Make sure to step onto their hip with your right foot, with your toes pointing outward.
 If your toes point in, you will have a tendency to set up a reap position (not that there's anything wrong with that, rule set pending).
 At the same time, shoot your right arm all the way around their foot, creating an overhook of sorts.
 Now, move your left butterfly hook behind their right knee.
 Lift your hips up in order to apply pressure outward, ultimately bending your partner's knee and off-balancing them to their left.
 Use this to bring them to the ground, and you can often finish a straight ankle lock.